 Berwyn Mountains - cycling and mountain biking

 The roads to the south of the Berwyns running towards Bala are less busy than those to the north (Llangollen, Horseshoe Pass and Corwen area).
-Head off the main roads are there are endless miles of empty roads to cycle on.
-A particulary popular route is to follow the River Ceiriog from Chirk to Llanarmon and onwards to Llanrhaeadr.
+Head off the main roads and there are endless miles of empty roads to cycle on.
+A particularly popular route is to follow the River Ceiriog from Chirk to Llanarmon and onward to Llanrhaeadr.

 For mountain bikers, to the north you have Coed Llandegla (One Planet Adventure).
 While not strictly within the Berwyns it is close enough to make it onto this guide.
 In the village of Llangynog to the south is Revolution Bike Park a dedicated downhill centre.
 From Llanarmon it is also easy to access the Ceiriog trail and the Wayfarers trail.
 Just get on your bike and explore – there are lots of trails in the area.

 Glan y Wern is a traditional Welsh cottage in the small village of Llanarmon Dyffryn Ceiriog.
 Llanarmon DC is set in the beautiful Ceiriog Valley on the edge of the Berwyn Mountains.
 We have two wonderful historic inns serving food within a 2 minute walk of the cottage.
 There are mountain biking trails and walking trails straight from the door of the cottage.
 Please visit our website for more information about the cottage and things to do in the area.